mstrivens/CV/README.md

 #### Communication and Empowerment

-I am campaigner personality type, wanting to move but wanting others to join me.
+I am campaigner personality type, wanting to progress and empower others to do so.
 Through working in sales, customer-service and reading and travelling I have developed an ability to listen and question effectively and empathise with others.
 I am also a strong communicator so I am able to communicate ideas effectively back to people.

 This means that I am able to lead customers and colleagues forward as a team, it also means when I have to communicate a difficult idea I am able to do so in a way that people will take on board constructively and want to action.